RZRussel/PokerGF1/README.md

 # Texas Hold'em
-Console logic.User vs logic.Bot poker game
+Console User vs Bot poker game

 #What new?